Michigan the Olympics

 Andrew Hurd

-Canadian Andrew Hurd is the only Michigan swimmer to qualify for a foreign Olympic team in 2004.
+Canadian Andrew Hurd was the only Michigan swimmer to qualify for a foreign Olympic team in 2004.
 Hurd turned in a record breaking performance in winning the 400-meter freestyle at the Canadian trials.
 His time of 3:49.67 broke the Canadian record set in the 2000 trials by 0.32 seconds.
+He swan the second leg in Canada's fifth place finish in the 4x200 meter relay, placed 14th in the 400 m. freestyle and 18th in the 1,500 freestyle.

-Brazil's Gustavo Borges qualified for his fourth Olympics, competing for Brazil in the 4x100m freestyle relay.
-The 1995 UM graduate was a seven-time NCAA champion and owns nineteen Pan-American Games medals to go along with two silver and two bronze Olympic medals.
+Brazil's Gustavo Borges qualified for his fourth Olympics, competing for Brazil in the 4x100m freestyle relay, did not make it out of the qualifying heat in Athens.
+The 1995 UM graduate was a seven-time NCAA champion and owned nineteen Pan-American Games medals to go along with two silver and two bronze Olympic medals.

-Incoming freshman Michael Phelps from the Baltimore Aquatic Club has positioned himself to challenge Mark Spitz's record of seven swimming gold medals.
+Michael Phelps from the Baltimore Aquatic Club had positioned himself to challenge Mark Spitz's record of seven swimming gold medals.
 Phelps qualified for six individual events at the trials in California, but later dropped out of the 200-meter backstroke.
-He hopes to add at least two, possibly three, relay events--giving him a chance for eight medals.
-Phelps is considered a favorite in the individual medleys, but is up against much tougher competition than Spitz faced in 1972.
-In the 200-meter freestyle, which could be the glamour event of the 2004 games, Phelps will face Australian world record-holder Ian Thorpe and defending Olympic champion Pieter van den Hoogenband of the Netherlands.
-In the 100-meter butterfly his challenge will come from Ian Crocker who broke his own world record and beat Phelps by .39 seconds at the U.S. trials.
+Phelps was considered a favorite in the individual medleys, but was up against much tougher competition than Spitz faced in 1972.
+In the 200-meter freestyle, Phelps faced Australian world record-holder Ian Thorpe and defending Olympic champion Pieter van den Hoogenband of the Netherlands.
+In the 100-meter butterfly his challenge came from Ian Crocker who broke his own world record and beat Phelps by .39 seconds at the U.S. trials.
+He finished third in the 200 meter freestyle but took gold in four individual and two relay events, including a 0.04 second win over Crocker.
+Phelps would move to Ann Arbor to continue training with his coach Bob Bowman who had taken over for Jon Urbanchek as Wolverine head coach.
+Phelps would enroll, briefly, at U-M, but since he had raced professionally, could not compete for Michigan.

-Another future Wolverine competing in Athens was Valeria Silva from Peru who competed in the 100-meter breaststroke.
+Another future Wolverine Athens was Valeria Silva from Peru who competed in the 100-meter breaststroke.

-In track, the 1500-meter race in Athens could have a strong Michigan flavor.
-Kevin Sullivan, who finished fifth in Sydney, again will be representing Canada.
+The 1,500-meter race in Athens had a strong Michigan flavor.
+Kevin Sullivan, who finished fifth in Sydney, again represented Canada.
 Sullivan won the Canadian trials with a comparatively slow time of 3:53.68.
 For most of the race he was content to run in the middle of pack before taking the lead with 500 meters remaining and pulling away from the field.
 Sullivan had earlier met the Olympic "A" qualifying time with 3:35.93 second place finish at the Oregon Track Classic on June 5th.

 UM junior Nick Willis of New Zealand finished third behind Sullivan at the Oregon Track Classic, but missed the "A" qualifying time of 3:36.20 by a mere .04 seconds.
 A month later, in his fourth attempt to make the qualifying time, Willis turned in a personal best time of 3:32.68 at the Golden Gala meet in Rome.
 Willis had been granted an exemption from the New Zealand trials and had only to make the "A" qualifying time to win a spot on the national team.